 A month later a group of very shy young kids entered our gate for an art talk: Aditya Arial, Hitmaan Gurung, Shraddha Shrestha, Sudeep Balla, Sheelasha Rajbhandari and a few others.

-During our talk we got an insight to one of the mechanisms in the Kathmandu art wold.
-When asked what they really needed the answer was the same: Materials and a space to work from.
+During our talk we got an insight to one of the mechanisms in the Kathmandu art would.
+When we asked the young artists what they really needed to express themselves through their art the answers was unanimous: Materials and a space to work from.

 The support they get are shows and events funded by governments who typically brings a bag of money and a theme the artists have to visualize to get invited: Pollution, Corruption, Dalit Women, Trafficking or other political issues.

-Can you imagine Christian Finne or Jon Stahn be told to do art about old people? we aske each other
+Can you imagine Christian Finne or Jon Stahn be told to do art about old people? we asked each other

 Of course we couldn’t.